Attitudes

 What proportion of Australians think pharmaceuticals are the drugs that cause most deaths in Australia?

-When Australians were asked which drug they thought directly or indirectly caused the most deaths in Australia, 6% chose pain-killers/pain-relievers/opioids, and 0.6% chose methadone/buprenorphine.
-Most people thought that alcohol (34%) or meth/amphetamine (20%) caused the most deaths.
+When Australians were asked which drug they thought directly or indirectly caused the most deaths in Australia, 7% chose pain-killers/pain-relievers/opioids, 1% chose tranquillisers/sleeping pills, and 0.6% chose methadone/buprenorphine.
+Most people thought that alcohol (39%) or tobacco (17%) caused the most deaths.

 Percentages may not tally to 100% due to rounding.